quicwg/base-drafts/draft-ietf-quic-tls.md

 # Key Update

-Once the 1-RTT keys are established and the short header is in use, it is possible to update the keys.
+Once the handshake is confirmed, it is possible to update the keys.
 The KEY_PHASE bit in the short header is used to indicate whether key updates have occurred.
 The KEY_PHASE bit is initially set to 0 and then inverted with each key update.

 The KEY_PHASE bit allows a recipient to detect a change in keying material without necessarily needing to receive the first packet that triggered the